Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 is a
 working example, you can test it yourself.

-The implementation is provided by [greenhack](https://github.com/Bi-Coloured-Python-Rock-Snake/greenhack)

-A few words on the implementation of greenlet: it is really a hack.
+The implementation is provided by [greenhack](https://github. com/Bi-Coloured-Python-Rock-Snake/greenhack).
+A few words about it: greenlet is really a hack.
 It is not a part of any standard library or runtime (like POSIX).
 It manipulates the stack pointer using inline assembly, thus being specific to a CPU architecture.